 - Employment agreements

 Chris has written for a variety of publications and regularly gives lectures, presentations, and training sessions regarding a variety of employment law topics, including the identification and prevention of discrimination and harassment in the workplace.
-He is a core member of the editorial board for the firm's Wage and Hour Blog.
+He is a frequent editor of the firm's wage and hour-related publications.
 His clients include financial services companies, retailers, hospitals and health care providers.

 Before joining Littler, Chris practiced labor and employment law at another firm.
 He also previously clerked for the Hon.
 Paul J. Barbadoro, U. S. District Court for the District of New Hampshire.